InTheRiches/wavelength/data/pages/muscles/basics.md

 This process requires **energy** in the form of ATP, and it continues as long as the muscle is receiving the signal to contract.
 So, when you move a muscle, the tiny strings inside the muscle fibers are grabbing and pulling on each other to make the whole muscle get **shorter** and perform movement.

 # Muscle Growth

-Your body is built to adapt, and your muscles are no exception.
+Your body is built to **adapt**, and your muscles are no exception.
 When challenged through an activity like weightlifting, the muscles grow and strengthen to combat the new challenge and demand.

+Lets use an extreme scenario to help understand why: You find yourself in the woods facing off against a bear.
+It starts chasing you, and the only way to escape is to climb a rock wall.
+By the time you reach the top, your muscles are **utterly exhausted and drained**.
+If you were just slightly weaker, you might not have made it up.
+And your muscles know that too.
+When they repair themselves, they will grow back stronger, and their intent is clear – to better equip you for the next time you rely on them to overcome a similar challenge.

 When you exercise, your muscle fibers will often **tear** and break down.
 This might sound bad, but it's actually a good thing!
-When these tiny fibers are damaged, it triggers a response from your body to **repair** and rebuild them **stronger**than before.
-This process is called muscle [hypertrophy](/muscles/training/hypertrophy) (hy·per·tro·phy), and it's how muscles grow.
+When these tiny fibers are damaged, it triggers a response (as described above) from your body to **repair** and rebuild them **stronger** than before.
+This process is called muscle [hypertrophy](/muscles/training/hypertrophy) (hy·per·tro·phy), and it's **how** muscles grow.

 To support muscle growth, you need to give your body the right fuel and rest.
-Eating a balanced dieting that includes plenty of protein is important because protein helps to repair and build new muscle fibers.
+Eating a balanced [diet](/dieting/basics) that includes plenty of **protein** is important as protein helps to repair and build new muscle fibers.
 Getting enough sleep and rest is also crucial because it allows your body to **recover** and **rebuild** the muscles that were damaged during exercise.

 # Muscle Heads